juliaguida/oystercard/thermostat_es6/README.md

 ## The Count projects

-The [Count](https://github.com/alicelieutier/count) project is a tiny, model full stack web app.
+The [Count](https://github.com/makersacademy/js-count-example) project is a tiny, model full stack web app.
 It exemplifies:

 * Making Ajax requests.
 * Testing frontend code.
 * Separating frontend concerns into model, view and controller.

-Here's a different [Count project](https://github.com/dearshrewdwit/count).
-It exemplifies:
-* Making Ajax requests using fetch.
-* Separating frontend concerns using a component approach
-* Testing frontend code.
-* Testing controller responses.

-It's worthwhile spending time investigating and playing with the code in these projects to understand how they work.
+It's worthwhile spending time investigating and playing with the code in this project to understand how it works.

 ## Challenges